 |•||Parameters in a report are implicitly handled as an indirect reference to an input control.
 For every parameter named in your main JRXML, you must define an input control either as a local resource or external reference.|

 Every level of indirect referencing is independent of the other.
 For example, when creating a JasperReport, you may choose to create an input control as a local resource, but that input control may have an external reference to its datatype.
 The server still manages the dependency between the local input control and the datatype resource in the repository.

-Local resources and external references are use throughout the repository, for example when creating input controls, query resources, Domains, and OLAP resources.
+Local resources and external references are used throughout the repository, for example when creating input controls, query resources, Domains, and OLAP resources.

-A subreport is a subordinate JRXML file that is included in a JasperReport.
+A subreport is a subordinate JRXML file within a JasperReport.
 As with all other resources referenced by the main JRXML, the subreport JRXML file may be specified by an absolute reference, a local resource or an external reference.

 As a JRXML file, a subreport can reference other resources of its own.
 However, the subreport is run as part of the main JRXML, and any references in the subreport are interpreted relative to the JasperReport resource (represented by the main JRXML) and the context in which the JasperReport is being run.

-As of JasperReports Server 4.7, report resources may also store a snapshot of the report data.
+Since JasperReports Server 4.7, report resources can also store a snapshot of the report data.
 A snapshot is a copy of the data that the query returns when the data is refreshed.
-This data snapshot is an internal structure that is not visible nor accessible from the repository.
+This data snapshot is an internal structure not visible or accessible from the repository.
 However, when data snapshots are enabled, a data snapshot is stored in the repository with each report.
 When users open a report, the report viewer retrieves and displays from the snapshot.
 Users then have the option of refreshing the data in the report viewer, and if they have permissions, saving the data snapshot back into the report resource.